cjstoneking/classify_success_or_failure/README.md

 In this data analysis project, I use web scraping to assemble a dataset of interviews with startup founders, then try to get deeper insight with semantic analysis (via word embeddings and other methods).

+This world map shows the home countries of all startups

 ![countries](map.png?raw=true "Map of startup home countries")